 One of the most common complaints about the original HomePod (released in 2018) was that it was one of the most expensive smart speakers on the market.
-That’s still true: The original model will cost $299 to order today.
-The speaker is available in white or space gray, but otherwise, there are no customization options.
+That’s still true, as the HomePod 2023 clocks in at $299.

-The HomePod Mini, on the other hand, is priced more competitively at $99, the same as the fourth-generation Amazon Echo.
-It too is available in white and space gray.
+The HomePod mini, on the other hand, is priced more competitively at $99, the same as the fourth-generation Amazon Echo.

-Winner: The HomePod Mini wins easily on price alone.
+Winner: The HomePod mini wins easily.
 However, these two speakers are so different that it’s difficult to compare them solely on the cost.

-The design differences between the two HomePods are stark: The original HomePod is designed to have a central location with its large, cylindrical shape, and the focus on competing with past Amazon Echo devices is clear.
+The design differences between the two HomePods are stark: The HomePod 2023 is designed to have a central location with its large, cylindrical shape, and the focus on competing with past Amazon Echo devices is clear.
 The fabric material helps protect the internal speakers, while the solid 5.6-inch base needs a bit of space.
 There is a simple LED light at the top to serve as an indicator and enable somewhat confusing touch controls — tap for volume controls, press down for Siri, double-tap to skip songs, etc. It also features the S7 chip for advanced room-sensing abilities and can optimize its performance based on its surroundings.

-The HomePod Mini goes for a very different approach.
+The HomePod mini goes for a very different approach.
 This rounded speaker sports a bulbous design and is much smaller — only 3.3 inches high and 3.9 inches wide.
 This allows it to sit more comfortably on narrow shelves or bed stands, and you don’t have to find as much space on your desk to add a HomePod Mini companion.
-However, it does sound better in a central location given it boasts 360-degree sound.
-The LED controls have a colorful upgrade and more obvious control buttons for volume.

 Likewise, both speakers offer the same services.
 Both are compatible with Apple Music, TuneIn, iHeartRadio, and Radio.com, as well as any Apple Podcasts.

-For a personal smart speaker sitting beside you on your desk, the affordable HomePod Mini is the best choice.
-For full-room sound and entertainment, as well as connections with your home theater, the original HomePod remains the best choice.
+For a personal smart speaker sitting beside you on your desk, the affordable HomePod mini is the best choice.
+For full-room sound and entertainment, as well as connections with your home theater, the HomePod is a better choice.